rsksmart/devportal-1.0/content/rsk-devportal/develop/libs/rsk-precompiled-abis.md

 ---
 menu_order: 500
-menu_title: Rootstock Pre-compiled ABIs
+menu_title: RSK Pre-compiled ABIs
 layout: rsk
-title: Rootstock Pre-compiled ABIs
+title: RSK Pre-compiled ABIs
 tags: [libraries, abi, pre-compiled]
 ---

+# Welcome to the precompiled ABIs from RSK.

-Here you will find information about the ABIs for existing precompiled contracts in Rootstock.
+Here you will find the ABIs for the existing precompiled contracts in RSK.
 You will also get their addresses and a builder to use it with web3js.

-## Version
+# Version

-Different versions of the package mentioned are required for different Rootstock releases.
+Different versions of the package mentioned are required for different RSK releases.

-The semantic versioning of this package doesn’t correlate to the semantic versioning of Rootstock.
-For each named release of Rootstock, there will be a corresponding name version in npm.
+The semantic versioning of this package doesn’t correlate to the semantic versioning of RSK.
+For each named release of RSK, there will be a corresponding name version in npm.

 This package's support starts with ORCHID.

-## How to use it
+# How to use it

 For the installation of these package you must execute in a terminal window: